jhallen/joe-editor/docs/man.md

 Hit F1 - F4 to open and switch between shell windows.

-The terminal emulator is improved so that when you type "man ls" it's formatted correctly (it's improved enough so that some interactive programs will work in it).
+Pop-up shell windows use a full terminal emulator so that when you type "man ls" it's formatted correctly (it works well enough so that some interactive programs can be used).
 Even so, the shell window is still an edit buffer.

 The old shell window (with no terminal emulation) still exists: use __^K '__ to invoke it as usual.
 This is useful to see control sequences emitted by a program.

 More of the keys get passed to the running program in pop-up shell windows compared with the older one.
-There is a :shell section of the joerc file to control which ones.
+There is a :vtshell section of the joerc file to control which ones.
 In particular arrow keys and Ctrl-C are passed to the program.
 It means you can easily step through bash history with the arrow keys, or abort programs the normal way with Ctrl-C.